 Although the 10 centime tends to cost more than the 5 centime version, “expensive” is a relative term here, as both series are loaded with dates that cost well under $10 apiece in the higher circulated grades.
 In some instances, Mint State examples are also available for a sawbuck or less.

-It’s a happy coincidence, but the 5 centime, Dutch 5 cent, George V 5-cent nickel and the U.S. Buffalo nickel were all in circulation at approximately the same time.
+It’s a happy coincidence, but the 5 centime, the Dutch 5 cent, the George V 5-cent nickel and the Buffalo nickel in the US were all in circulation at approximately the same time.
 It was something of a golden age for low-denomination coinage.

 The .800 fine and copper-nickel 50-cent pieces of 1966 to 1980 feature a leaping blue marlin on the reverse.
 1971 to 1980-dated issues were struck by the Franklin Mint for inclusion in proof and mint sets, and the silver version contains .2667 ounce of the metal.
 The soaring billfish is a stunning – and inexpensive – sight in silver or base metal.